Half Marathon Training: What Is Zone 2 / Endurance?

 Smart Uses of Zone 2:

-Maintain fitness with 30–45 min Zone 2 runs when reducing intensity
+Deload or Taper Weeks: Maintain fitness with 30–45 minutes in Zone 2 when overall intensity is reduced

-If your goal is to run a strong half marathon, Zone 2 should make most of your training.
+If your goal is to run a strong half marathon, Zone 2 should make up most of your training.
+It is the zone that builds endurance and the zone that keeps you progressing safely.

 Sample Endurance Runs for Half Marathon Runners

-Here are two ways to build endurance using Zone 2:
+Two effective ways to build endurance with Zone 2:

 75–90 minutes in Zone 2